Razorfang/MyGentoo/README.md

 Running the following command will take a long time, so it's the perfect time to have a break.
-If you want to run it and see what packages would be installed, add the *-pv* flags at the end.
+If you want to run it and see what packages would be installed, add the *-p* flag at the end.
 This way, you can double-check which USE flags these packages will install with.
-To actually install the packages, remove the *-pv*.
+To actually install the packages, remove the *-p*.
 ```
-emerge --ask --verbose --update --deep --newuse [-pv] @world
+emerge --ask --verbose --update --deep --newuse [-p] @world
 ```

 Optionally, you can replace the default text editor (Nano) with something else.